Privacy Notice

 This privacy notice tells you what information Feel Good Suffolk collects and uses, and your rights regarding your information.

-The Feel Good Suffolk partnership, which comprises Suffolk County Council, Babergh and Mid Suffolk councils, East Suffolk Council, Ipswich Borough Council and West Suffolk Council, is responsible for delivering the Feel Good Suffolk service, supporting people’s health and wellbeing.
+The Feel Good Suffolk partnership, which comprises Suffolk County Council, Babergh and Mid Suffolk Councils, East Suffolk Council, Ipswich Borough Council and West Suffolk Council, is responsible for delivering the Feel Good Suffolk service which supports people’s health and wellbeing.
 This means we will collect and use personal and special category data to fulfil these duties.

 The Feel Good Suffolk Partnership acts as a ‘data processor and controller’ for the personal information that is being processed.
 This means that it collects and processes information.
 If you have any queries about how the Feel Good Suffolk Partnership is collecting or using your personal data, you can contact the service by email to healthandwellbeing@suffolk.gov.uk